kumahq/kuma/docs/madr/decisions/049-meshexternalservice-api.md

         max: TLSv1_3 # or TLS_AUTO, TLSv1_0, TLSv1_1, TLSv1_2, TLSv1_3
       allowRenegotiation: false
       verification:
-        skip: true # if this is true then subjectAltNames don't take effect
+        skipSAN: true # if this is true then subjectAltNames don't take effect
         subjectAltNames: # if subjectAltNames is not defined then take domain or ips
           - example.com
           - "spiffe://example.local/ns/local"